NREL/SOEP-QSS/README.md

 * When conditional events are processed the clauses are evaluated to see which of them are active at that time (and superdense time pass).
 * Active clauses place events for their handlers on the queue at the same time and pass.
 * Handler events are processed to make the necessary variable updates.

+For FMUs a simpler conditional support is used because the FMUs don't expose the conditional block and clause structure.

 Conditional handler functions can cause variable changes that cause other (zero-crossing, requantization, ...) events so the processing order can affect results.
 To assure deterministic results, each event type has an offset number that is used as an additional field in the superdense time to assure that discrete, zero-crossing, conditional, and handler events are processed in groups in that order in each pass.
 Variables modified inconsistently by handlers in the same pass are detected and warnings generated since this indicates a problematic model that can produce processing order-dependent results.